calicomills/calicomills.github.io/_posts/2022-09-25-Django-Creating-Drop-down-menu-using-Forms.markdown

-Liquid::Template.register_tag('raw', Jekyll::RawTag)Forms are an integral part of Django, and it facilitates the framework to accept inputs from the user in a safe and secure manner.
+Forms are an integral part of Django, and it facilitates the framework to accept inputs from the user in a safe and secure manner.
 It allows one to restrict the type and size of data entered, thus acting as an initial filter layer before the data reaches the back-end.
 This helps reining in the post processing to be done and reduces the chance of errors creeping in.